 - a) Apprenticeship Committee

-- b) Benefits Committee
+- b) Benefits Committee\

 - c) Grievance Committee(s)

 - d) Human Rights Committee

 - e) Negotiating Committee

-- f) Safety and Health Committee
+- f) Safety and Health Committee\

-- g) Women's Committee†
+- g) Women's Committee‡

-- h) Veterans Committee†
+- h) Veterans Committee‡

-- i) Education Committee†
+- i) Education Committee‡

+- j) Young Machinist Committee

-- †Recognized as having 8813 signoff privileges only.
+†Recognized as having 8813 signoff privileges only.
 Any time spent conferring by these committees will require advanced approval from the Director of Labor Relations.

-- Paid by D Order
+\ Paid by DM\ Order

-Paid by D Order as approved in advance by the Director of Environmental, Health and Safety (Safety and Health Committee), the Director of Risk Management (Benefits Committee), and in the absence of the Director of Risk Management, the Director of Human Resource Services.
+Paid by DM\ Order as approved in advance by the Director of Environmental, Health and Safety (Safety and Health Committee), the Director of Risk Management (Benefits Committee), and in the absence of the Director of Risk Management, the Director of Human Resource Services.